mahtin/tinyGS-antenna-map/README.md

 ```

 ### Special notes on Matplotlib

+**This section is not normally needed; but provided for users that want newer libaries**

 The `Matplotlib` library reqires the somewhat-matching `numpy` library.
 On a Raspberry Pi (and maybe other systems) it's best to install these packages via system commands (vs `pip3`).